isaacvock/fastq2EZbakR/docs/configuration.md

 In the `config/` directory you will find a file named `config.yaml`.
 If you open it in a text editor, you will see several parameters which you can alter.
 These parameters are split into three major sections, the first being those that are very important to check and alter as necessary, the second being parameters whose default values are worth assessing but that are designed to be reasonable in most settings. and the third that allow you to specify optional parameters in tools used by fastq2EZbakR (once again, with hopefully reasonable defaults set).

+See [here](tips.md) for a summary of non-default parameters in the config that are worth tweaking for your particular use case.

 ### Parameters you need to set

 At the top of the config file, you can specify whether or not you want to download FASTQ files from SRA: